Frequently Asked Questions and Answers

 According to SSAI, the detailed definition of 'sword swallowing' is:

-Sword Swallowing: "the act of inserting a solid metal blade at least 15 inches long into the mouth, down the esophagus, through the esophageal sphincter and into the stomach"
+Sword Swallowing:"the act of inserting a solid metal blade at least 16 inches long into the mouth, down the esophagus, through the esophageal sphincter and into the stomach"

 For purposes of admission into membership, SSAI defines a 'sword swallower' as:

-Sword Swallower: "a person who is able to undeniably verify that he/she can swallow at least a 15 inch solid sword blade and/or other objects of similar length before he/she is permitted membership into SSAI"
+Sword Swallower:"a person at least 18 years of age who is able to prove that he/she can swallow at least a 16 inch solid sword blade before he/she is permitted membership into SSAI"

 Some books also erroneously claim that sword swallowers use gimmicks such as plastic, asbestos or metal sheaths that are swallowed first to protect the esophagus, or gutta-percha tips to protect their insides from the tip of the blade when they swallow their swords.
 These too are false myths that simply are not true for real sword swallowers.